FalkoKa/FalkoKa/README.md

 🌱 I’m currently learning more about Blockchain and Solidity.
 Super interesting!!

-🤔 I’m looking for any 100% remote openings for projects and/or opportunities as a junior developer!
-You can easily get in touch with me through my <a href="https://www.linkedin.com/in/falko-kammel/" target="_blank">LinkedIn</a>, <a href="http://falko-kammel.dev/" target="_blank">Portfolio</a> or email!
+🤔 I’m looking for any 100% world-wide remote openings for projects and/or opportunities as a software engineer!
+You can get in touch with me through my <a href="https://www.linkedin.com/in/falko-kammel/" target="_blank">LinkedIn</a>, <a href="http://falko-kammel.dev/" target="_blank">Portfolio</a> or email!

 <a href="http://falko-kammel.dev/" target="_blank">Visit my website!</a>